 - New Orleans 2016: A Slow Fish Snapshot

 - Host or attend a Seafood Throwdown event

 - An NPR Story: Can Slow Fish Help Save America’s Small-Scale Fishermen?

 Slow Fish Gatherings

 Slow Fish gatherings are happening around the world.
 From the watersheds of the Northern Seas, to the Mediterranean, to the South Pacific, stakeholders along the supply chain are gathering to advance the common vision of good, clean, and fair seafood for all.
-At the 2016 Terra Madre gathering, Slow Fish campaign leaders from around the world came together to connect, share stories and bcollaborate.
+Both Terra Madre and Slow Fish Genoa host every-other-year gatherings for Slow Fish leaders around the world to connect.
 Check out the International Slow Fish campaign to learn more.

 In the USA, we are planning for the next nation-wide gathering to take place in Durham, New Hampshire from March 19-22.
 Stay tuned for more info coming soon.